 While the broth is simmering, marinate fish with turmeric and salt.

-Grill on both sides, remove and keep aside.
+Grill fish on both sides, remove and keep aside.

 After about 1 hour, drain the broth and pour back into the same pot.

-Into a bowl of noodles, add bean sprouts, green peas, red chilies and garnish with spring onions.
+Into a bowl of noodles, add bean sprouts, green peas, red chillies and garnish with spring onions.

 Pour the broth over and place grilled salmon on top.